AndreyBozhko/go-alfred-prs/README.md

 And to add to that, Apple no longer bundles Python 2 in macOS since macOS 12.3 Monterey.

-### Features
+## Workflow Features
 * shows you all relevant pull requests (the ones you want to see anyway)
 * optionally displays ✅ or ❌ for each pull request that was reviewed
 * securely stores your GitHub API token in the system keychain
 * works with GitHub and GitHub Enterprise
-* no extra runtime dependencies - just what you'd expect from a Go application
+* fast, lightweight, no extra runtime dependencies - just what you'd expect from a Go application

 ## Commands
 * **`ghpr`** - display your pull requests